 Abfraction Lesion: Causes And Treatment

-Erosion and abrasions can also contribute, for example.
-Erosion occurs from exposure to acids, such as from acid reflux or acidic foods and drinks.
-Rarely, exposure to acids in the workplace can be a cause of tooth erosion.
-Abrasions, on the other hand, are attributed to improper tooth brushing and the use of abrasive toothpastes.
+For example, erosion and abrasions can also contribute to the formation of dental abfraction lesions.
+Tooth erosion occurs from exposure to acids, such as acid reflux or acidic foods and drinks.
+Tooth abrasion may be caused by improper brushing technique or the use of abrasive toothpastes.
 This combination causes gum recession and exposes the softer, less mineralized parts of the teeth called the cementum and dentin.
 Acidic and abrasive factors initiate the abfractions, but often stress from biting can deepen the lesion over time.

 Proper abfraction treatment is based on the severity of the lesion and the reported sensitivity and aesthetic concerns.
 A dentist will usually fill the lesion when it extends below the gums, becomes decayed or challenging to clean, or exposes the tooth's pulp or nerve.
 Filling the lesion reduces sensitivity and restores the tooth structure.
 Your dentist may use composite or tooth-colored fillings to cover the notches and improve your smile's appearance.